tytydraco/yessleep/out/I_can_no_longer_remember_if_my_wifes_eyes_were_ever_blue.md

 And then, as I scrolled, a whisper threaded into my ear.

-Sir Robert Dudley… Henry called him traitor… the witch’s curse crossed the sea…
+Sir Robert Dudley… King Henry called him traitor… the witch’s curse crossed the sea…

 A few steps later, I was in my living room, not on a trail, and the whisper changed.